-Buffalo MiniStation Thunderbolt review
+Buffalo MiniStation Thunderbolt full review

 Buffalo Technology’s MiniStation Thunderbolt joins a short list of portable flash drives that accommodate both Thunderbolt and USB 3.0 connections.
 That adds welcome versatility, enabling connection to Windows PCs with their ‘5 Gb/s’ USB 3.0 ports, while Mac users can take advantage of the fastest desktop data bus in the business from ’10 Gb/s’ Thunderbolt.

 And like those portable drives made by Elgato, LaCie and Transcend that we’ve reviewed before, Buffalo’s MiniStation Thunderbolt suffers from the same bizarre flaw that turns expectations on their head.

 As an object of design the MiniStation Thunderbolt deserves recognition for being so deliciously hand-friendly.
 Where other portable drives can be too lightweight or plasticky or jarringly angular in the hand, Buffalo has got this one right with its wonderfully sculpted soap-bar form.

 It weighs a little under 250 g and is sized to accommodate an internal 2.5-inch SATA SSD.
 The result is not tiny at 130 x 81 mm, and 24 mm thick, but somehow its soft rounded bottom stamped from thin aluminium sheet, and frosted white plastic top, combine to make it rather preternaturally tactile.

 Inside our sample was a 256 GB Crucial M4 SSD, the largest capacity offered by Buffalo; a 128 GB version is also available.